ImmanuelJoseph7/TableFormatComparison/README.md

-# SQL Server → Delta Table Migration Demo
+# A hands-on demo: converting a large CSV to a Delta Table and comparing the size

 ## Setup